shingarey/leetcode-solutions/README.md

 * Depth-First Traversal
 * Threaded Trees - Stackless Depth-First Traversal

+#### Breadth-First Traversal

+Implementation of this kind of traversal is straightforward when a queue is used.
+Consider a top-down, left-to-right, breadth-first traversal.
+After a node is visited, its children, if any, are placed at the end of the queue, and the node at the beginning of the queue is visited.
+Considering that for a node on level n, its children are on level n + 1, by placing these children at the end of the queue, they are visited after all nodes from level n are visited.
+Thus, the restriction that all nodes on level n must be visited before visiting any nodes on level n + 1 is met.

 #### Depth-First Traversal

 There are three tasks of interest in this type of traversal: